Jessica Shepley

-Jessica Ashley Shepley (born April 4, 1983) is a Canadian female professional golfer currently playing on the Symetra Tour and on the LPGA Tour.
+Jessica Ashley Shepley (born April 4, 1983) is a Canadian female professional golfer.
+She is currently playing on the Symetra Tour and on the LPGA Tour.

-Personal
+Early life and amateur career

-Shepley was born in Owen Sound, Ontario on April 4, 1983, to Bret and Lori Shepley.
-She resides in Oakville, Ontario.
+Shepley was born in Owen Sound, Ontario on April 4, 1983.

-College

 Shepley played college golf for four years at the University of Tennessee.
 She graduated with a bachelor's degree in journalism.

-Professional
+Professional career

-Shepley turned professional in 2005, and joined the Futures Tour on January 28, 2005.
+In 2005, Shepley turned professional.
+She joined the Futures Tour on January 28, 2005.
 In 2006, she played on both the Futures Tour and on the CN Canadian Women's Tour.
 She finished seventh on the Futures Tour money list in 2008 which earned her limited status on the LPGA Tour in 2009.